-Companies, lawyers, privacy officers and marketing and IT professionals are increasingly facing privacy issues.
-While information is freely available, it can be difficult to grasp a problem quickly, without getting lost in details and advocacy.
-This is where Determann’s Field Guide to Data Privacy Law comes into its own – identifying key issues and providing concise practical guidance for an increasingly complex field shaped by rapid change in international laws, technology and society.
+Companies, lawyers, privacy officers, compliance managers, as well as human resources, marketing and IT professionals are increasingly facing privacy issues.
+While plenty of information is freely available, it can be difficult to grasp a problem quickly, without getting lost in details and advocacy.
+This is where Determann’s Field Guide to Data Privacy Law comes into its own – identifying key issues and providing concise practical guidance for an increasingly complex field shaped by rapid change in international laws, technology and society

 This authoritative work forms a comprehensive examination of the legal and historical context of marine insurance, providing a detailed overview of the events and factors leading to its codification in the Marine Insurance Act 1906.
 It investigates the development of the legal principles and case law that underpin the Act to reveal how successful this codification truly was, and to demonstrate how these historical precedents remain relevant to marine insurance law to this day.

 Contract Modifications in EU Procurement Law provides readers with a comprehensive overview of the process of contract modification under European Union (EU) procurement law.
 The book examines the origin of the regulations pertaining to modifications, the legal grounds for modification and limitations under current rules.
 In addition, the book outlines the legal effects of carrying out a modification breach under EU law.